Our lawyers can help you sue a negligent driver after a car crash in Minnesota. A lawsuit can help you get the money

 Our Lawyers Hold Negligent Drivers Accountable

 You can sue a negligent driver if there is evidence that the person was at fault, even in part, for the crash and your resulting injuries.
 Our car accident lawyers, located in Minnesota, have handled hundreds of these cases.
 For example, one of our clients was t-boned at an intersection when he had the right-of-way.
 The other driver was reading a map and ran a stop light.
 Our client was badly hurt with a broken pelvis and head injury.
-Attorney Brendan Flaherty (612-338-0202) won a large settlement for this client.
+Our crash legal team (612-338-0202) won a large settlement for this client.